zjuradoq/BioCRNPyler/docs/membrane_features.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Component: ``MembraneSensor()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Membrane sensors are a type of membrane protein, classified as a subgroup of integral membrane proteins.
-They are specialized for detecting external signals or environmental changes at the cell surface.
+Membrane sensors are a type of membrane protein classified as a subgroup of integral membrane proteins.
+These proteins are designed to detect external signals or environmental changes at the cell surface.
 Typically, these sensors are part of larger signaling systems, such as two-component systems.
 They initiate signal transduction pathways by responding to specific stimuli, including chemical ligands, changes in osmotic pressure, or shifts in pH.
 When activated, membrane sensors often undergo conformational changes or autophosphorylation, which triggers downstream responses within the cell.

 ~~~~~~~~~~
 Component: ``MembraneSensor()``
 ~~~~~~~~~~

 The following code defines a membrane sensor component called ``Membrane_sensor``.
 This component requires **four inputs**:

 - ``membrane_sensor_protein``: the membrane-bound sensor protein (e.g., a histidine kinase)
 - ``response_protein``: the cytoplasmic response regulator